 Liabilities not covered by budgetary resources are liabilities that are not funded by any current appropriation or other funding source.
-These liabilities consist of accrued annual leave, and actuarial FECA.
+These liabilities consist of accrued annual leave, actuarial FECA, and other payroll liabilities.
 Liabilities not covered by budgetary resources on the Balance Sheet are equivalent to amounts reported as components requiring or generating resources on the Reconciliation of Net Cost to Budget.